 As COVID-19 has evolved into a worldwide health crisis, it has resulted in adverse effects in the global economy and financial markets, such as significant declines in the global stock markets.
-The effects of government actions and our own policies and those of third parties to reduce the spread of COVID-19 have and may continue to negatively impact all or portions of our workforce, operations, suppliers and customers, demand for our products and services and our ongoing and business activities, and have caused, and may further cause, disruptions to our supply chain and logistics networks and may impair our ability to execute our business development strategy.
+The effects of government actions and our own policies and those of third parties to reduce the spread of COVID-19 have and may continue to negatively impact all or portions of our workforce, operations, suppliers and customers, demand for our products and services and our ongoing and business activities, and have caused, and may further cause, disruptions to our supply chain and may impair our ability to execute our business development strategy.
 For example, the COVID-19 pandemic has temporarily disrupted the global supply chain, including many of our suppliers, as factory closures and reduced manufacturing output impacted inventory levels, potentially exacerbated by surging demand for products.
 Since the COVID-19 outbreak, however, we have seen increased GMV and revenues in our business as more people stayed at home and re-furnished their apartments to be better fitted for remote working environment.
-We cannot assure you that such trends will continue going forward as the United States and other key markets in which we operate begin to recover from the COVID-19 pandemic.

-As the severity, magnitude and duration of the COVID-19 pandemic, corresponding public health responses and the economic consequences of the foregoing remain uncertain, rapidly changing and difficult to predict, we may experience ongoing disruptions that could severely impact our business, including:
+As COVID-19 continues to spread, we may experience ongoing disruptions that could severely impact our business, including:

-- a significant reduction in revenues due to curtailment of business from our customers; - a reduction in our operating margins due to long-term changes in the mix of our products and services; - other effects from governmental, business and individuals' actions that have been and continue to be taken in response to the pandemic (including restrictions on travel and transportation and workforce pressures); - reductions in operating effectiveness due to employees working remotely; unavailability of personnel; - the delay or cancellation of capital projects and related delays in, or loss of, expected benefits therefrom; - limited access to liquidity; increased volatility and pricing in the capital and commercial paper markets; - further disruption of our global supply chain and logistics networks; and - a requirement that we recognize an impairment in the fair value of our assets; an increase in our pension funding obligations; and the effect of the pandemic on the credit-worthiness of our customers.
+• a significant reduction in revenues due to curtailment of business from our customers;

+- a reduction in our operating margins due to long-term changes in the mix of our products and services; - other effects from governmental, business and individuals' actions that have been and continue to be taken in response to the pandemic (including restrictions on travel and transportation and workforce pressures); - reductions in operating effectiveness due to employees working remotely; unavailability of personnel; - the delay or cancellation of capital projects and related delays in, or loss of, expected benefits therefrom; - limited access to liquidity; increased volatility and pricing in the capital and commercial paper markets; - further disruption of our global supply chains; and - a requirement that we recognize an impairment in the fair value of our assets; an increase in our pension funding obligations; and the effect of the pandemic on the credit-worthiness of our customers.